racket/rhombus/design/keyword-rest/keyword-rest.md

 # Motivation

-Associating keywords their associated argument values via a map data structure is better than having them in separate lists whose values are only associated by index across the lists.
+Associating keywords with their argument values via a map data structure is better than having them in separate lists whose values are only associated by index across the lists.
-On the other side, passing dictionaries into function applications is much more convenient that making sure the two lists maintain their parallel and sorted order as they go through potential mergers, additions, or removals.
+On the other side, passing dictionaries into function applications is much more convenient than making sure the two lists maintain their parallel and sorted order as they go through potential mergers, additions, or removals.
 A sorted map data structure can maintain the sorted order